nightmoonv/Click-Between-Frames-Android/README.md

 Disable Any type of tps bypass when using this mod, because it doesn't make sense.

-The mod comes with its own version of Physics Bypass in the mod options.
-Please note that not all lists or leaderboards that allow click beeletween frames will consider it legitimate!

 original Icon by alex/sincos.Remake by nightmoonv

 Ported to android by nightmoonv